 The Concord Young Professionals Network (CYPN) is a professional and personal development initiative of the Greater Concord Chamber of Commerce.
-Established in 2006, CYPN is a vibrant program that promotes networking opportunities for young professionals (generally 22-40) by helping them make connections in the community and providing them with a professional, welcoming setting.
-All are free to participate!
+Established in 2006, CYPN is a vibrant program that promotes the growth of more than 1,700 young professionals in their early twenties to mid-forties in New Hampshire’s Capital region by helping them make connections in the community and providing them with learning and networking opportunities in a welcoming setting.

-Complimentary networking events are held on the third Wednesday of every month at various Concord venues, where hundreds of young professionals of all ages can interact socially, build a network of contacts, exchange ideas and have fun.
+Complimentary networking events are held on the third Wednesday of every month at various Concord venues, where young professionals can interact socially, build a network of contacts, exchange ideas and have fun.
 Lunch & Learn and enrichment series are also offered throughout the year.
-Check back often to see what's new, and be sure to follow us on social media for all the latest updates: Facebook, Twitter, Instagram and LinkedIn.
+Check back often to see what's new, and be sure to follow us on social media for all the latest updates: Facebook , Twitter , Instagram and LinkedIn .

 To sign up for our e-blasts, email email@example.com

-Congratulations to Elyssa Alfieri, the 2018 Greater Concord Young Professional of the Year!
+Congratulations to Connor Spern, Greater Concord Young Professional of the Year!

 2017 - Matt Walsh